 DASH specialises in providing accommodation and support for homeless people and people at risk of homelessness.
-DASH will continue to deliver that vitally important service, but the charity has also founded a new development arm to the charity which will offer affordable, general needs housing.
+DASH will continue to deliver that vitally important service, but the charity has also founded a new development arm which offers affordable, general needs housing.

-The name DASH have chosen for their new affordable housing trading arm, ‘Kepier Homes’, was inspired by the history of the former Kepier Hospital, a medieval hospital and almshouse for the poor.
+The name DASH have chosen for their new affordable housing trading arm, ‘Kepier Homes’, was inspired by the history of the former Kepier Hospital, see photo below.
 The ruined gatehouse of Kepier Hospital lies beside the River Wear, a short walk from Gilesgate, where our headquarters is located.

 Kepier Hospital was founded at Gilesgate by Bishop of Durham Ranulf Flambard in 1112AD before being re-founded at Kepier, next to the River Wear, by Bishop Hugh le Puiset around 1180.
 It hosted Edward I during one of his journeys north, but was dissolved by Henry VIII.
-The hospital gatehouse remains standing (pictured above).
+The hospital gatehouse remains standing.

 Kepier Homes will build or redevelop properties to provide affordable homes for families or single people across County Durham.